laplacier/Escape-Room-Code-Dump/ESP-IDF/prop_template/components/twai_can/README.md

 The ID of the prop the message is intended for.
 All props will see the message regardless of which prop the message is intended for and can choose to keep a record or ignore the message.

 ### Command
-The instruction to be carried out by the target prop. **Table 3** describes the commands that can be issued:
+The instruction to be carried out by the target prop. **Table 3** describes the commands contained in a regular command.
+For ping requests, see [Ping requests](#ping-requests).

 **Table 3.
 Issuable Commands**
 | Value |         Component         |                          Description                           |